 Sometimes, the liable driver is obvious.
 For instance, if Bob rear-ends Joe, Bob is (usually) liable.
 Better yet, if Bob admits that he was texting when he ran into Joe, the issue is clearly over and we know who's responsible.

 In legal talk, we call Bob "at-fault" or "liable."
 What does at-fault mean?
 A driver or someone who is at fault for an accident is the person that caused the accident to occur.
 Similarly, liable can be used as a synonym for responsible.
 Determining fault in a car accident is one of the most important steps that must be covered before creating a claim.
-Personal injury attorneys take the task of how to know who’s at fault because of testimonies from the drivers, witness testimonies, evidence (as will be discussed in a section below), and a police and/or crash report.
+A Fort Worth personal injury lawyer will take the task of how to know who’s at fault because of testimonies from the drivers, witness testimonies, evidence (as will be discussed in a section below), and a police and/or crash report.

 Going back to the scenario, what if Bob says Joe cut into his lane and slammed on his brakes without giving Bob a chance to stop?
 Now we have a dispute, and we'll need to look at the evidence to determine who's responsible.